 This curriculum provides a context in order to teach the key skills as outlined below:-

 We deliver PSHE using supporting materials from SCARF.
 This provide a whole-school approach to building these essential foundations – crucial for children to achieve their best, academically and socially.
 Mapped to the PSHE Association programmes of study, SCARF is a framework which ensures a comprehensive PSHE and Wellbeing programme throughout the primary years.
 SCARF is a whole-school approach to promoting behaviour, safety, achievement and wellbeing.
-Intergrated within this is our Sex and Relationships Programme, our CHIMP progamme and our assembly themes.
+Integrated within this is our Sex and Relationships Programme, our Picture News and Actives assembly themes.